 - Confirm subscription.
 The board confirms the subscriptions.
 Use Board Meeting Minutes (Confirmation).

 - Notify Bolagsverket.
-You must inform Bolagsverket of the issue, see Bolagsverket’s web site for template 826, and pay the registration fee.
+You must inform Bolagsverket of the issue, see Bolagsverket’s web site for form 826, and pay the registration fee.
 They need to know that you have issued warrants but they don’t care to whom.